-Many couples will float between both of these characterisations.
+Many couples will float between combative and business partner characterisations.
 Additionally, one parent may be attempting to be cooperative whilst the other is combative.
 If you find yourself in a situation where the other person is not working with you around the children, try to not let this impact on your children.

 What parents can do to minimise the impact on their kids

-- Don’t criticise the other parent in front of your children
+- Don’t criticise the other parent in front them

-- Try to make supportive comments of your child’s ongoing relationship with the other parent when talking to your children
+- Try to make supportive comments of your child’s ongoing relationship with the other parent when talking to them

 - Continue to communicate with the other parent about your child’s needs and interests